SAP-samples/fsm-extension-sample/samples/login-with-sso/README.md

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

+## Known issues
+Some identity providers do not support login within an iFrame and require a new tab or popup.
+This sample does not handle this use case.

 ## How to obtain support
 In case you find a bug or need support, please open an issue [here](https://github.com/SAP-samples/fsm-extension-sample/issues/new).